humairaurmee/Humaira-Urmee_Python_Protfolio/README.md

 print(normalize_rectangle((0.0, 0.0, 5.0, 1.0)))
 ```
 # Transcribing DNA into RNA (Coronavirus)
+## In this we exploring Coronavirus Genetic Data
 ```python
 # prompt the user to enter the input fasta file name